TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Related Work

 The fundamental challenge in road topology understanding is to detect static road elements while simultaneously inferring the relational structure and connectivity between them.
 STSU~\cite{can_structured_2021} introduced a method to extract a directed road graph from a single image.
 TopoNet~\cite{li_graph-based_2023} was a seminal work that established a strong benchmark and proposed a Graph Neural Network (GNN) based framework to explicitly model relational knowledge.
 LaneSegNet~\cite{li_lanesegnet_2024} expanded the task scope, introducing the ``lane segment" concept to jointly predict not only centerlines but also lane dividers and drivable areas.

-A dominant paradigm subsequently emerged using end-to-end transformers to predict vectorized representations, grouped by their output format: \begin{itemize}[nosep] \item\textbf{Parametric Representations using Bézier curves:} This strategy models road elements using compact, mathematically defined curves.
-TopoMLP~\cite{wu_topomlp_2024} was foundational in demonstrating the effectiveness of the parametric Bézier curve representation instead of keypoint prediction \cite{li_graph-based_2023, li_lanesegnet_2024} for predicting centerlines.
+A dominant paradigm subsequently emerged using end-to-end transformers to predict vectorized representations, grouped by their output format: \begin{itemize}[nosep] \item\textbf{Parametric Representations using Bezier curves:} This strategy models road elements using compact, mathematically defined curves.
+TopoMLP~\cite{wu_topomlp_2024} was foundational in demonstrating the effectiveness of the parametric Bezier curve representation instead of keypoint prediction \cite{li_graph-based_2023, li_lanesegnet_2024} for predicting centerlines.

 \item\textbf{Path-Wise Representations:} A key conceptual advance came from LaneGAP~\cite{liao_lane_2023}, which proposed predicting holistic, continuous paths that span intersections, thereby better preserving lane continuity, building upon the point-query-based architecture of MapTR~\cite{liao_maptr_2023}.
 This path-wise modeling was later improved by MapTRV2~\cite{liao_maptrv2_2024}.